 This is the lining of the small intestines.
 The villa are microscopic, so you cannot see them without a microscope.

 There are many different types of specialized cells in the lining of the mucosa.
 Some of these cells specialize in aiding digestion, some are for absorption of these nutrients into the bloodstream, and some are part of the immunes system and defend the body from foreign invaders.

 These are the small intestines during a routine abdominal surgery.
-Notice the extensive blood supply, necessary to get those nutrients from the lining of the intestines into the bloodstream and off to all of the cells in the body- amazing!
+Notice the extensive blood supply, necessary to get those nutrients from the lining of the intestines into the bloodstream, and then off to every cell in the body- amazing!

 This is what the ingesta looks like as it passes through the small intestines

 The pancreas secretes digestive enzymes into the small intestines as the food passes through the duodenum.
 These enzymes are crucial for digestion of fats, carbohydrates, and protein.
 As the food continues down the small intestines the enzymes from the pancreas continue their breakdown of nutrients, which are then absorbed by the mucosa of the jejunum and ileum and make it into the bloodstream.

 This is the pancreas, a small but mighty organ.
 Our surgeon is holding the duodenum (D), with the pancreas in the center (D).